Siemensstadt S-Bahnhof

 Siemensstadt S-Bahnhof and its history

-Back in the beginning of the 20 th century, Berlin was the largest industrial city in Germany.
-One of the companies that lead that was Siemens, with its headquarters in Berlin.
+At the beginning of the 20th century, Berlin was Germany’s most significant industrial city.
+One of the companies that led that was Siemens, with its headquarters in Berlin.
 It grew so much and so quickly that it became a city on its own called Siemensstadt.

 If you want to take the train the Siemensstadt S-Bahnhof, you are at the wrong place.
 Or you may be a little late and when I say a little, it is more like 30 years late but who cares about it now?
 It seems that nobody cares about the Siemensstadt S-Bahnhof nowadays.